okeeffed/cheat-sheets/COMP3306-AI/2-Problem-Solving-And-Search.md

 - Where are the improvements of IDS in comparison to DFS? - in completeness, optimality and time (shown with *)
 - Can be modified to explore uniform-cost tree

+## Informed vs Uninformed Search

+• A search strategy defines the order of node expansion
+• Uninformed search strategies do not use problem specific knowledge beyond the definition of the problem, i.e. they do not use heuristic knowledge.